 Learn something new every day More Info... by email

 Nordic skiing refers to a type of ski, and several skiing events.
-The ski used in Nordic skiing has the boot attached to the ski at the toe only.
+The ski used in this sport has the boot attached to the ski at the toe only.
 This allows the heel to move freely up and down.
-Nordic skiing is sometimes used synonymously with cross-country skiing, since freedom of the heel is required to push forward or uphill.

 Often Nordic skiing is a combination of a couple of types of skiing.
 Cross-country skiing is an essential part, but also ski jumping plays a role.
 At competitions at the world level, skiing is often separated into the Nordic combined, where skiers compete in both cross country and ski jumping for a combined score.